Danewalker/BenchmarkNet/README.md

 Usage
 --------
-Run the application, select the networking library and set the number of simulated clients to override the default value.
+Before launching the application set the desired parameters in the [config file](https://github.com/nxrighthere/BenchmarkNet/wiki/Advanced-Options) to override the default values.
+Run the application, select the networking library and set any number of simulated clients.
 Do not perform any actions while the benchmark is running and wait until the process is complete.

 When you are going to perform a test with less than 256 simulated clients, it's highly recommended to switch [GC mode](https://github.com/nxrighthere/BenchmarkNet/wiki/Advanced-Options#gc-mode) from Server GC to Workstation GC.
 You can find more information in [this article](https://blogs.msdn.microsoft.com/seteplia/2017/01/05/understanding-different-gc-modes-with-concurrency-visualizer/) about how different GC modes are working.